vppillai/h3Docs/apps/udp_client/readme.md

 2. Configure Home AP credentials for STA Mode.
 ![MHC](images/configurator.png)

-3. Currently Net Service is configured to run as UDP Server running on port 3333.
+3. Currently Net Service is configured to run as UDP Client, which connects to a UDP Server running on port 4444.
 In case the user wants to change this config, please make the changes in the Net Service Module as shown below:
 ![MHC](images/netservice_configurator.png)

 4. Save configurations and generate code via MHC